lstebner/glakas/architecture.md

 - create: creates a set of cells that represent an area the player can explore
 - create_cells: uses a set of rules to create all the cells in the map
 - create_cell: creates a single cell of a specified cell type
+- reset_cell: used to change a cells type and reset the props
+- get_cell: retrieve a cell by id
+- get_cells: retrieve all cells, or a list of cells
 - create_door: creates a special cell type that connects to another map in the world
 - empty_cell: changes a cell to an empty cell
 - get_neighboring_cells: gets the cells that touch a specified cell
 - get_surrounding_cells: gets all cells around a specified cell
 - get_cells_of_type: gets all cells of a specified type
-- is_player_on: checks if the player is on a certain cell type
-- player_cell: get the current cell the player is on
-- player_pos: get the player's position in the map
-- update_map: updates a map, called by World#update_world
+- update: updates a map, called by World#update_world
-- is_active_map: tells if a map is the one the player is currently in or not
-- log_msg: add a message to the msg_log

 # Player